If you have a website, you want to know how people interact with it.

 You can then track how many visitors reach these goals in the conversions tab.
 It is also possible to set and track multiple goals if you have a variety of offers on your site.

 Your conversions will also show up in data in the other tabs.
-For example, in the acquisition tab you can see how well each type of traffic converts.
+For example, in the acquisition tab, you can see how well each type of traffic converts.

 Google Analytics is a powerful free tool to help you analyse your website traffic and see how your site performs.
 It’s simple to use but has a ton of useful features should you want to go more in-depth.

 Perhaps the best thing about the product is that it’s free, which means there really isn’t much stopping you from using Google Analytics on your site.
+Looking to grow your website traffic with high performing landing pages?
+Try Act! for free for 14 days.